CenturyLinkCloud/PublicKB/Blueprints/blueprint-package-manifest-builder-wizard.md

 }}}

 Take advantage of our web-based [Blueprint Package Manifest Builder Wizard](http://centurylinkcloud.github.io/blueprint-package-manifest-builder/) to:

-* Discover the user and system generated data collector widgets
+* Discover the user and system generated data collector widgets.
-* Create a functional package.manifest file
+* Create a functional package.manifest file.
-* Export customized shell script templates
+* Export customized shell script templates.

 For a more in-depth review of how to manually create a Blueprint Package or to review package specifications reference the [Blueprints Script and Software Package Management article](blueprints-script-and-software-package-management.md).

 ### Wizard UI
 The wizard screen is divided into four primary components.
 See details on each in the Wizard Usage section of this article.

 [![](../images/blueprint-package-manifest-wizard-1.png)](http://centurylinkcloud.github.io/blueprint-package-manifest-builder/)

 1. Package Foundational Definition.
 Define package-level attributes such as names and identifiers
 2. User and System Parameter widgets.
 Drag and drop one or more of these into section (3) as you build your package design.
 3. Zero or more parameters.
 Add these by dragging widgets from the user and system parameter columns in section (2).
-4. Template export functions
+4. Template export functions.

 ### Wizard Usage
 Access the [Blueprint Package Manifest Builder Wizard](http://centurylinkcloud.github.io/blueprint-package-manifest-builder/) and follow these steps to successfully create your package.

 1. **Package Foundational Definition**